golang/website/_content/doc/mod.md

 The `go` command does not check that packages in the `vendor` directory have not been modified, but one can verify the integrity of the `vendor` directory by running `go mod vendor` and checking that no changes were made.

+The `-e` flag (added in Go 1.16) causes `go mod vendor` to attempt to proceed despite errors encountered while loading packages.

 The `-v` flag causes `go mod vendor` to print the names of vendored modules and packages to standard error.